ArnaudBarre/downwind/README.md

 The implementation would work most of the time, but some shortcuts have been made to keep the implementation lean and fast:

 - `backgroundImage`, `backgroundPosition` and `fontFamily` are not supported
-- For prefix with collision (divide, border, bg, stroke, text, decoration, outline, ring, ring-offset), if the value doesn't match a CSS color (hex, rgb\[a], hsl\[a]) it's interpreted as the "size" version.
+- For prefix with collision (divide, border, bg, gradient steps, stroke, text, decoration, outline, ring, ring-offset), if the value doesn't match a CSS color (hex, rgb\[a], hsl\[a]) or a CSS variable it's interpreted as the "size" version.
 Using data types is not supported
 - Underscore are always mapped to space
 - Values with quotes are not possible (by design for fast scanning)
 - The theme function is not supported